“Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has.” Margaret Mead

 3. Consider alternatives.
 Compare all available alternatives for reaching your goal.
 Choose the instrument which best suits your goal.
 It may not be the ECI.

 4. Research ECI procedures.
 Request information from the Commission’s General Secretariat.
 Check their official ECI website and register.
 Study the implementation rules as outlined in the ECI regulation (EU Regulation 211/2011) and the free ECI guide provided by the Commission.
+Note that the ECI rules are currently being changed!
+By January 1st 2020 EU Regulation 211/2011 will be replaced by the new EU Regulation 2019/788.

 6. Build a multinational citizens’ initiative committee.
 It must have members from at least seven EU member states and is required to officially organize your ECI and communicate with EU institutions.